 Second Day – Fasting

 The third day of the full moon day of Bhadra is the second day of Haritalika Teej when women fast.
 They wake up early in the morning and take a bath.
-It is a traditional culture in Nepal for married women to wear red saree, pote, bangles, tika, and sindoor to get ready.
+It is a traditional culture in Nepal for married women to wear a red saree, pote, bangles, tika, and sindoor to get ready.

 Unmarried women also wear colorful attire, but they do not wear sindoor and pote.
 Sindoor and pote signify a woman as a married woman.

 Then, they prepare a platter to worship god.
-Most women usually visit Pashupatinath Temple in Gaushala, which is the largest temple of Lord Shiva in Nepal, but who are unable to visit Pashupatinath temple, visit nearby small temples of Lord Shiva with equal sincerity and belief.
+Most women usually visit Pashupatinath Temple in Gaushala, which is the largest temple of Lord Shiva in Nepal, but those who are unable to visit Pashupatinath temple, visit nearby small temples of Lord Shiva with equal sincerity and belief.

 We can observe an enormous crowd of women at Pashupatinath on this day.
 They wait in a long queue to finally get to worship Lord Shiva.
 They pay homage to Lord Shiva by offering flowers and sweets, burning incense, and ringing bells.